Historical Accountability Student Research Fellowship

 Change the Narrative!

 The pilot initiative, which is based at Rauner Special Collections Library, is offering four, term-long, full-time student research fellowships to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.
-The Historical Accountability Student Research Fellowship Program will provide a term-long stipend of $2,500 and funds for room and board for a Dartmouth student researcher during one of their off terms in the 2018-19 academic year.
+The Historical Accountability Student Research Fellowship Program will provide a term-long stipend of $2,500 and funds for room and board for a Dartmouth student researcher during one of their off terms.
 We are looking for research proposals that delve into untold or undertold stories from Dartmouth’s history that elucidate issues of inclusion and diversity on campus.

 During the length of your fellowship term at Rauner, you’ll pursue your own research interests related to institutional history.
-The fellowship will culminate in a real-world product, whether that be an academic journal article, work of literature, artistic performance, conference paper, or similar accomplishment.
+The fellowship will culminate in a real-world product of your choosing.
 Whatever your product, the Library will make it freely available through our website.

 Come to Special Collections and help us open up Dartmouth's story.
 We’re excited to see what you can do!

-The 2018-19 Historical Accountability Student Research Fellowship is open to anyone who is currently a student at Dartmouth College.
+The Historical Accountability Student Research Fellowship is open to anyone who is currently an undergraduate student at Dartmouth College.
 The Library is deeply committed to Dartmouth’s diversity, inclusion, and social justice goals as evidenced in the Office of the Provost's Diversity and Inclusion Plan.
 We seek to attract talented individuals, and in particular members of historically underrepresented groups, to conduct research that sheds light on Dartmouth's historical legacy.
 To that end, the Library encourages applications from individuals from diverse backgrounds and others who may contribute to the diversity of our fellowship program.
 Projects must make substantive use of Rauner materials.
 Creative, digital, research, and performance projects are all welcome.

 All fellows will be selected on a competitive basis from applicants interested in conducting original research at Rauner Special Collections Library.